4-Day Kauai Itinerary: Best Things to Do

 Waimea Canyon Viewpoints

 Waimea Canyon State Park is known as the Grand Canyon of the Pacific, with its red and green canyon walls, waterfalls, and river.
-Waimea Canyon is one of the highlights on the island that you should prioritize during your 4 days in Kauai.
+Waimea Canyon will be one of your favorite sights on your 4-day Kauai itinerary.
 There are several viewpoints of Waimea Canyon as you drive up highway 550 through the park.
 Most of these only require a short walk to see the view.
-You should take the time to stop in several different viewpoints to see the differing views.
-At some of the viewpoints you can see the large waterfall, Waipo’o Falls in Waimea Canyon.
+You should take the time to stop in several different viewpoints to see the scenic views.
+At most of the viewpoints you will be able to see Waipo’o Falls in the canyon.

 Hike Waimea Canyon: Canyon Trail to Waipoo Falls

-The best trail in Waimea Canyon is the 3.2 mile moderate Canyon Trail.
-This hike takes you down through the forest for the majority of it until the trees start clearing out and you see views of the canyon.
-Eventually you reach a part right in the canyon with incredible views.
-You will continue to hike to a small waterfall and if you are not afraid you can continue to the large waterfall, Waipo’o Falls, and stand right next to it.
-This trail is a little muddy, and could be a lot more muddy depending on the amount of rain this part of the island has had recently.
-Hiking boots are recommended for this hike.
+The best trail in Waimea Canyon is the 3.2 mile Canyon Trail.
+This hike guides you through the forest until the trees start clearing out and you see views of the canyon.
+You will continue to hike to a small waterfall and if you are up for the challenge, you can continue to the large waterfall called Waipo’o Falls.
+This trail can be muddy so I recommend wearing hiking boots for better traction.
 If you don’t have hiking boots and are looking to get a pair, Amazon has a large selection.

 Day 4: Koke'e State Park

-Spend your fourth day in Kauai in Koke’e State Park, where you will find many incredible views of the Napali Coast.
-Drive up to the viewpoints and choose a hike through the forest.
-I recommend hiking Awa’awapuhi Trail which brings you to a ridge within the Napali Coast.
+Spend your fourth day in Kauai in Koke’e State Park, where you will find many incredible views of the Na Pali Coast.
+You can follow the long road to different viewpoints and choose a hiking trail to explore more of this area.
+I recommend hiking Awa’awapuhi Trail which brings you to a ridge within the Na Pali Coast.

-There are some great views of Napali coast in Koke’e State Park.
-Unfortunately, sometimes the view can be covered by clouds but the clouds come and go so you should keep trying.
-We tried to see the view before we started the Awa’awapuhi Trail and it was too cloudy to see anything, and then we came back to the viewpoint after and it had cleared up.
-The first viewpoint is Kalalau lookout which is also where the Kalepa Ridge Trail starts.
+There are breathtaking views of the Na Pali coast in Koke’e State Park.
+Sometimes there can be clouds in the way, but they come and go.
+The first viewpoint is Kalalau Lookout which is also where the Kalepa Ridge Trail starts.
 The next viewpoint is Pu’u O Kila Lookout which is further up the mountain.
-This viewpoint further up is where a hike called the Pihea Trail starts.
-It is nice to walk part of the trail to enjoy the views of the Napali Coast.
-Koke’e State Park has the most incredible viewpoints of the Napali Coast that you will see during your 4 days in Kauai.
+This second viewpoint is where a hike called the Pihea Trail starts.
+It is nice to walk part of the trail to enjoy more of the scenic Na Pali Coast.

 Disclosure: Please note that some of the links above are affiliate links for products and services I recommend.
 At no additional cost to you, I earn a commission if you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.